Kleidonia

 Kleidonia (Κλειδωνιά) is a village and a community in the municipality of Konitsa, Ioannina regional unit, Epirus, Greece.
-In 2011 its population was 11 for the village, and 136 for the community, which includes the village Kalyvia.
+The community includes the village Kalyvia.
 The Greek National Road 20 (Ioannina - Konitsa - Kozani) passes through Kalyvia.
 It is situated on the right bank of the river Voidomatis, a tributary of the Aoos.

 Population

 History

 Two prehistoric locations have been found near Kleidonia: